Custom Elasticsearch

 An MCP server for accessing and searching Standard Operating Procedures (SOPs) with Italian language support.

-Search for videos, users, and retrieve danmaku from the Bilibili API.
+Search and retrieve academic papers from the arXiv repository via its API.